 Small superficial cancers without laryngeal fixation or lymph node involvement are successfully treated by radiation therapy or surgery alone, including laser excision surgery.
 Radiation therapy may be selected to preserve the voice and to reserve surgery for salvaging failures.
 The radiation field and dose are determined by the location and size of the primary tumor.
 A variety of curative surgical procedures are also recommended for laryngeal cancers, some of which preserve vocal function.
 An appropriate surgical procedure must be considered for each patient, given the anatomic problem, performance status, and clinical expertise of the treatment team.
-Advanced laryngeal cancers are often treated by combining radiation and surgery.[1,2,3,4,5]
+Advanced laryngeal cancers are often treated by combining radiation with concurrent chemotherapy for larynx preservation and total laryngectomy for bulky T4 disease or salvage.[1,2,3,4,5,6]

 Evaluation of treatment outcome can be reported in various ways: locoregional control, disease-free survival, determinate survival, and overall survival (OS) at 2 to 5 years.
 Preservation of voice is an important parameter to evaluate.
 Outcome should be reported after initial surgery, initial radiation, planned combined treatment, or surgical salvage of radiation failures.
 Primary source material should be consulted to review these differences.

 Cancer of the colon is a highly treatable and often curable disease when localized to the bowel.
 Surgery is the primary form of treatment and results in cure in approximately 50% of the patients.
 Recurrence following surgery is a major problem and is often the ultimate cause of death.

 Note: Estimated new cases and deaths from colon cancer in the United States in 2014: